learn-tdd-in/learntdd.in/react/index.md

 The code describes the steps a user would take interacting with our app:

-- Visit the web site
+- Visiting the web site
 - Entering the text "New message" into a message text field
 - Clicking a send button
 - Confirming that the message text field is cleared out